annapettigrew/supervised-machine-learning/README.md

 # supervised-machine-learning

-Supervised Machine Learning Homework - Predicting Credit Risk
+Supervised Machine Learning - Predicting Credit Risk

 - In this project, I will be building a machine learning model that attempts to predict whether a loan will be approved or not.